Maqsood007/GVRWebView/README.md

 # GVRWebView
-A Sample code to use GVRWebView
+A Sample code to use GVRWebView with rendering youtube videos.

-i configured the GVRframework via common Gradle file with this project just like demo projects are configured.
+I configured the GVRframework via common Gradle file with this project just like demo projects are configured.